 Q: Where can I find the official application forms for permits?

-A: You can find official application forms and detailed guidelines directly on the websites of the respective authorities.
+A: Official application forms and detailed guidelines are available directly on the websites of the respective authorities.
 For electricity sector permits, visit the Utilities Regulation and Competition Authority (URCA) website.
 For business licensing, use The Bahamas’ business registration portal, and for environmental approvals, contact the Ministry of the Environment.